Drake University School of Education Statement of Governance

 2. The course(s) must be directly related to the student’s current Drake graduate program

-3. The transfer of credit must be recommended by the student’s advisor.
+3. The transfer of credit for any program other than the doctoral program must be recommended by the student’s advisor.

 Any waiver must be requested by an advisor of a specific program and approved by the Associate Dean.

 SOE Doctorate Program Transfer Credit Policy

 In addition to the SOE Drake Transfer policies noted above the follow policies pertain to the doctoral program.

 In general, students may receive credit for academic courses taken through doctorate programs at accredited institutions.
 Courses accepted for transfer credit must parallel courses offered at Drake University or otherwise be appropriate for doctorate level credit.
 Graduate courses considered for transfer must be beyond the required 36 masters-level credits required for admission into a Drake doctoral program.
 The maximum number of credits that can be transferred into a Drake doctorate program can be no more than 1/3 of the total credit for the full degree program (EdD or PhD).
 Other details include: